Bright-Union/brightunion-sdk/README.md

 # Brightjs
-Brightjs is a set of javascript tools to interact with the Bright Union risk aggregator protocol on Ethereum, Binance Smart Chain and Polygon blockchains.
+Brightjs is a set of javascript tools to interact with the Bright Union's aggregator protocol on Ethereum, Binance Smart Chain and Polygon blockchains.